Advertiser Disclosure

 Cathay Pacific Asia Miles continues to be one of the most underrated loyalty programs out there.

-Basically, you can fall into 3 sets of award redemption buckets:
+You can fall into 3 sets of award redemption buckets:

-1. Asia Miles Awards Chart (only flying Cathay Pacific)
+1. Asia Miles awards chart (only flying Cathay Pacific)

-2. Airline Partners Award Chart (only flying 1 partner the entire way)
+2. Airline partners award chart (only flying 1 partner the entire way)

 Here are the rules when using the multi-carrier award chart, as well as what they mean for you: